infinum/qa-handbook/Basics/Stress and problems.md

 ### Losing Focus/ Lack of Concentration

-Lack of concentration reduces the quality of our work but also might make us feel unhappy because we feel unproductive
+Lack of concentration reduces the quality of our work but also might make us feel unhappy because we feel unproductive.

 Proposed remedies:
 1. Take a break!